cstorey/chain-replication-experiment/NOTES.md

 ## Configuration mechanism is weird

 A few models of Chain Replication (eg: CORFU) talk about rendering a replica immutable, where the optimisation would be to inherit an existing replica's data.
 At the moment, we get a struct from the coordinator (ie: the threads that poke `etcd`), which we then interpret on an ad-hoc basis, prodding the `Replica` as we go.
 It might be better to dispose of the existing replica object, and re-build it, factory-style, from the configuration.

+## Fault injection testing.

+Basically, use molly-style approach to reason backwards from good outcomes, to find places where we can drop messages that may well invalidate the run.
+So, we take our outcome (All acks that the client receives are committed on all nodes) and work backwards to find what lead up to that result. eg:

+ 1. head received publish from client (CH1)
+ 2. middle recieved prepare from head (HM2)
+ 3. tail recieved prepare from middle (MT3)
+ 4. head committed item successfully to log
+ 5. middle recieved commit from head (HM5)
+ 6. middle committed item successfully to log
+ 7. tail recieved commit from middle (MT7)
+ 8. tail committed item successfully to log
+ 9. middle received ack from tail (TM9)
+ 10. the head node recieved an ack from middle (MH10)
+ 11. client receives okay from head (HC11)

+So, each event can be identified in terms of a (sender, recipient, time) tuple. if we assume (for a single round) that the schedule is invariant, we want to find some combination of message drops that any one of these actions does not happen.

+So, if we express these actions as a formula, then the outcome of the item getting committed on the tail is:

+Committed1(Head) = CH1
+Committed1(Mid)  = CH1 & HM2 & HM5
+Committed1(Tail) = CH1 & HM2 & MT3 & HM5 & MT7

+Commit invariant(N) = (C(N, Mid) => C(N, Head)) & (C(N, Tail) => C(N, Mid))

+Client view(N) = (HC11 => C(N, Tail))

+Our hypothesis is that no matter what pattern of message drops the system encounters, the system will be able to compensate and recover.
+So, we want to find a pattern of message drops (or substitutions for the logical variables CH1, HM2, ...) that will render our invariants, rendered as a boolean formula, false.

+During operation, we trace messages, and infer causality from that.
+We can then read out the commit offsets from each simulated node, and correlate those with received commit messages.